i-dot-ai/redbox-copilot-streamlit/README.md

 Copy this path.

 Build the container.
 When prompted, give the path you copied.
 See the [docker-outside-of-docker documentation](https://github.com/devcontainers/features/tree/main/src/docker-outside-of-docker) for information and troubleshooting.

+On some OSes, the container may not automatically share your GitHub SSH key with the host system.
+See [this answer on Stack Overflow](https://github.com/csci530-os/vscode-remote-devcontainer/issues/2#issuecomment-1251488797) to solve this.

 ### Environment variables